-The budgeted allocation for employee related costs for the 2022/23 financial year totals R 256 million, which equals 40 percent of the total operating expenditure.
-This is at the maximum point per the standard.
+The budgeted allocation for employee related costs for the 2022/23 financial year totals R 255 million, which equals 39% of the total operating expenditure.
+This is 1% less than the maximum point (40%) per the standard.
 The Budgeted Employee Related Costs increased by 4.8% per the Salary and Wage Collective Agreement.
-The Employee Related Costs increase from the adjustments budget to the draft budget per the table above however did not increase with 4.8% due to measures which would be implemented in order to curb overtime expenditure.
+The Employee Related Costs increase from the prior year's budget to the final budget per the table above however did not increase with 4.8% due to measures which would be implemented in order to curb overtime expenditure.